BARC

 Forms

 Students that become involved with BARC may be asked to complete certain forms to be reviewed by the Council.
-When BARC requests that a student complete a form, it is the student’s responsibility to ensure the provider from whom they are receiving care completes the form in a timely manner.
+When BARC requests that a student completes a form, it is the student’s responsibility to ensure the provider from whom they are receiving care completes the form in a timely manner.